 If you require an adjournment of the petition to buy some breathing space, this is also something that we can arrange for you.

-If you have any questions, or would like to talk anything through, contact one of our business rescue experts for more tailored advice.
+If you have any questions, or would like to talk anything through, contact one of our expert advisors for more tailored advice.